vrroshni/videosync-plus/README.md

 ### Prerequisites

-- Node.js and npm installed on your system.
+- Node.js installed on your system.
-- Python and Django installed for the backend.
+- Python for the backend.

 ### Installation